StartSWest/erlang_chat_test/README.md

 {sync_nodes_optional, ['backup_server@192.168.1.103']},

 This uses fully qualified node names but you can use short-names too.
-See client/config/client.config to change the 'server_name_type' to allow the client to connect to the server using short-names.
+See client/config/client.config to change the 'server_name_type' to allow clients to connect to the server using short-names.

 #### Client configuration

 > gedit client/config/client.config

-Make {server_name, 'main_server@192.168.1.103'} matches your main or backup server node address.
+Make {server_name, 'main_server@192.168.1.103'} match your main or backup server node address.

 This option {server_name_type, longnames} specifies if you are using fully qualified names or short-names in the server.